canjs/canjs/guides/getting-started-tutorial/application-design.md

  - Designing an Application
 - - -

-The first step in putting together a CanJS app is sketching out the various states of your application, as you understand them at the moment (requirements are always subject to change!), and any supporting elements you might need.
+The first step in putting together a CanJS app is sketching out the states of your application.

 We’ll be building a small application called “Place My Order”.
 Place My Order is a website that lets you select from available restaurants in your area, view their